Roots of characteristic polynomials and intersection points of line arrangements: Main results

 The organization of this article is as follows.
 In \S 2 we introduce several definitions and results for the proof.
+Also, several lemmas for the proof of main results are proved.
 In \S 3 we prove main theorems.
 In \S 4 we show generalized Faenzi-Vall\`{e}s' theorem as Theorems \ref{main} and \ref{mainc}.
 In \S 5 we show an application to the conjecture of Terao when one of the roots of the characteristic polynomial is at most five.
 In \S 6 we consider the case when the base field is a finite field.
+In \S 7, we give a higher dimensional version of Theorem \ref{elem}.

 \textbf{Acknowledgements}.
 This work is supported by JSPS Grants-in-Aid for Young Scientists (B) No. 24740012.